 She went through high school getting nearly straight A’s (hey, math has just never been her strength!) and managed to stand out in honors English class, even though John Yoder was more than a foot taller than her.
 Post-graduation, she went on to receive a Bachelor of Arts degree from Cal Poly, San Luis Obispo.
 As an impressionable seventeen-year-old, she chose a broadly applicable, safe-bet Communication Studies degree, but drafted her true first novel, The 29th Accident, immediately following college.
 Soon after sending dozens of anticipation-filled queries, over 40 rejection form letters from literary agents flooded in.
 Some were personalized but most just started with “Dear Author…” Alanna quickly began resenting the mail man (though she reminded herself it was not his fault).

-Once Moonpennies was finished, she did some research and decided to go the indie publishing route this time.
-Her self-publishing debut became available on Amazon Kindle in June 2013, with the paperback version shortly following.
 As she continues on this path and continues to mature and improve as a writer, she will always hold the poetry of childhood close to her heart.
 In fact, these words of Shel Silverstein are some of her favorite to remember:

 Listen to the MUSTN’TS, child, listen to the DON’TS, listen to the SHOULDN’TS, the IMPOSSIBLES, the WON’TS, listen to the NEVER HAVES then listen close to me… anything can happen, child.
 ANYTHING can be.